From the desk of the CISO: How will Anthropic’s Mythos change vulnerability discovery?

 Takeaways

-| From the desk of the CISO is written by Arve Kjoelen, Chief Information Security Officer (CISO) at Barracuda.
-It focuses on the strategic implications of security trends, not just the technical mechanics behind them.
-These posts are intended for security leaders who need to understand what is changing, why it matters, and where to focus next — often before there is clear industry consensus. |
+| From the desk of the CISO is authored by Arve Kjoelen, Chief Information Security Officer (CISO) at Barracuda.
+It examines the strategic implications of emerging security trends — not just the technical mechanics behind them.
+It is written for IT and security leaders who need to understand what is changing, why it matters and where to focus next — often before there is clear industry consensus. |

 Four scenarios predicting how large language models (LLMs) will impact CVE discovery, data from ai-hype.ai, May 6, 2026

-We address these questions with a five-year model across four scenarios, varying LLM capability (60–80%) and the share of the vulnerability backlog discovered each year (10–30%).
-Even the most conservative scenario produces a surge in published CVEs in the first year as AI rapidly uncovers the enormous backlog of flaws already present in deployed software.
+We address these questions with a five-year model built across four scenarios, varying LLM capability (with models between 60–80% effective in finding vulnerabilities) and the share of the vulnerability backlog discovered each year ranging between 10–30% of the total number of existing but unidentified bugs.

 Next steps

 To support continued scrutiny and debate, we’ve also published the underlying model and assumptions behind this analysis as an interactive experience.
-Visit https://ai-hype.ai/ to explore the scenarios, challenge the inputs, and track how AI-driven vulnerability discovery evolves over time.
+Visit https://ai-hype.ai/ to explore the scenarios, challenge the inputs and track how AI-driven vulnerability discovery evolves over time.

 The Managed XDR Global Threat Report